select-8/charting-ms2/readme.md

 As most of the interactive elements of the site are preformed under the hood by crossfilter I have not scoped any automated testing.
 To this end testing has been conducted manually.

 ##### Users
-In order to assess the sites usability I had shared it for testing with with both developers and non developers.
+In order to assess the sites usability I have shared it for testing with both developers and non developers.
 In both cases I am satisfied that the site meets the users needs.
-In the case of one non developer the number display was confusing as they did not know what it was referring to even after reading the information display.
+In the case of one non developer the number display was confusing as they did not know what it was referring to, even after reading the information display.
 However, given the main target audience for this site is the developer community and I found here that it had the desired intention of conveying a bit of lightness, I decided to keep it in.

 ##### Responsiveness
 The site as vigorously tested in Chrome Developer Tools in responsive mode and at all screen sizes on a variety of device brands.
 This involved selecting _inspect_ and the _toggle device toolbar_ options.
 Then selecting through common devices (Galaxy S5, Google Pixel devices, iPhones of various sizes, iPad, iPad Pro) in order to see if my Bootstrap Grid set up allowed the text and charts to flow and flex without any visual or technical issues.